Stationary and Sparse Denoising Approach for Corticomuscular Causality Estimation: EXPERIMENTAL RESULTS

-Figure \ref{fig4} shows Granger causality detected using our proposed algorithms SS-ADMM and SSD-ADMM in comparsion with the traditional Blockwise Granger causality \cite{lutkepohl2005new}.
-Granger causality computed from all three algorithms across the 5 second epoch is shown for eight subjects.
+Granger causality computed from all four algorithms across the 5 second epoch is shown for eight subjects.
 An F-test applied with 95\% significance level tests the null hypothesis that the first time series does not Granger-cause the second.
 In Figure \ref{fig4}, the vertical and horizontal lines represent stimulus onset and critical values of the F-test, respectively.
 In this active task we expect causality between brain and muscles, so the observed pre-stimulus causality in some subjects in Figure \ref{fig4}, is not unanticipated.
 The results in Figure \ref{fig4} demonstrate that Granger causality detection has been significantly improved by modelling the measurement noise.
-The causality from sEMG to EEG signals has been discovered in many subjects using the proposed method SSD-ADMM that has not been discovered earlier using the other two approaches.
+The causality from sEMG to EEG signals has been discovered in many subjects using the proposed method SSD-ADMM that has not been discovered earlier using the other approaches.